richardalligier/prc/README.md

 # The Results
 On a ThreadRipper
-1920X, One model takes ~65 minutes to train.
+1920X, one model takes ~65 minutes to train.
 Each model is a LightGBM model with 50,000 trees.
 As the training process involves randomness, averaging different models (hence different draws of the model) improves the results [¹].
 In the final part of the challenge, we just trained models in the limited